vacp2p/dst-libp2p-test-node/README.md

 Peers use random (ID-based) peer selection in the shadow simulator, and a DNS-based peer discovery service in K8s to make target number of connections.
 After required connections are made, each peer exposes an HTTP endpoint for receiving publish commands from a [remote message injector](https://github.com/vacp2p/10ksim/blob/master/deployment-utilities/docker_utilities/nimlibp2p/publisher_headless/README.md).

 Every publisher embeds a timestamp before publishing messages.
 If fragmentation is required, the publisher breaks messages into desired fragments and embeds fragment numbers.
-The receiver accumulates fragments and logs elapsed time.
+The receiver accumulates fragments and logs the elapsed time.

 All peers expose Prometheus metrics for detailed insights.